wei-0321/Food-Ordering-System/README.md

 # Food-Ordering-System
 A simple food ordering system implementation on android platform.
-Developed with java language.
+Written in java language.

 # Overview
 (not done yet)